-The fund's portfolio turnover rates for the fiscal year ended May 31, 2025 and for the period from September 26, 2023 (commencement of operations) to May 31, 2024, were 25% and 20%, respectively.
-Variations in turnover rates are due to changes in trading activity during the period.
+The fund's portfolio turnover rate for the period from June 25, 2024 (commencement of operations) to May 31, 2025, the end of the most recent fiscal year, was 22%.
 The portfolio turnover rate would equal 100% if each security in the fund's portfolio were replaced once per year.